The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

 \begin{definition}(cf. \cite[Section 7]{hillevandenbergh}) Let $X$ be a quasi-projective variety and $T$ a finite rank vector bundle.
 We say $T$ is \emph{partially tilting} if $\Ext_{X}^{>0}(T,T) = 0$.
 Moreover, we say $T$ is \emph{tilting} if it is partially tilting and it generates the unbounded category of quasi-coherent sheaves $D(\operatorname{Qcoh}X)$ (i.e. for any object $E\in D(\operatorname{Qcoh}X)$, $R\Hom(E, T) = 0$ implies $E = 0$). \end{definition}

-It is well-known that Kapranov's bundle $T$ is tilting on $G(k, V)$.
-However, such property is in general not preserved by pullback to the total space of a vector bundle.
-As we will prove further in this section, we chose the collection $\operatorname{Box}(k, 1)$ in a way such that $\pi_-^*T$ is tilting and $\pi_+^*T$ is partially tilting.
+It is well-known that {the direct sum $T_K$ of the bundles appearing in Kapranov's full exceptional collection \cite{kapranov}} is tilting on $G(k, V_n)$.
+However, such property is in general not preserved by pullback to the total space of a vector bundle, and it can be proven to not fit to our construction, therefore we construct a different candidate: